 Before you begin, weigh the empty beaker and record your results below.

-Now take the 5 ml pipette and transfer the following volumes of water to the beaker: 5.0, 4.5, 4.3, 4.2, 4.0, 3.5, 3.3, 3.2, 3.0, 2.0, 1.5, 1.0, 0.5 ml
+Now take the 5 ml pipette and transfer the following volumes of water to the beaker:

 These volumes should be transferred to the beaker individually and remember BOTH points 3 and 5 above as they can really impact the volume!
 The total volume of the 13 combined volumes should be 40 ml.
 How close you came to the theoretical result can be defined on the basis of the total weight of the water in your beaker.
-The density of water at $23^{\circ}$ C (room temperature) is 0.9976 gm/ml.
+The density of water at 23° C (room temperature) is 0.9976 gm/ml and so 40 mls of water weighs about 39.9 grams.

-B. Use dimensional analysis to determine the theoretical weight of 40 mls of water.
+B. Use dimensional analysis to dete ermine the theoretical weight

+of 40 mls of water.

 Weight of beaker and water =

-Weight of empty beaker =
+Weight of empty beaker = .

 Weight of water (experimental) =

-Calculated weight of water (theoretical) =
+Calculated weight of water (theoretical)

-Deviation from expected =
+Deviation from expected

 To determine the amount of your error (your deviation, as expressed as a percent of the expected value), you subtract the expected or theoretical weight of the water from the weight of the water that you actually transferred (experimental value).
 This first step gives you information as to how much weight your sample was over or under (deviation from) the expected weight.
 To find how acceptable this deviation is, you simply divide the value above by the theoretical value to find out what fraction of the expected your deviation represented.
 Normally error is expressed in percent and to convert your value to a percent, simply multiply by 100.
-While this sounds confusing, the equation below illustrates the calculation:
+While this sounds confusing, the equation below illustrates the calculation.
+Note, % error is the absolute value, so a negative value would be made positive as a negative percent is possible via calculations, but not logical thus the absolute value.